The Power of our Creative Imagination

 Keeping the damage down to a minimum:

-We are all going to go through some fires in life, our COVID-19’s so to speak.
-If we use our creative imagination to keep our mind positive, those fires will only make us stronger no matter what the situation.
-When the smoke clears we’ll not only have kept the damage down to a minimum, we’ll have what’s most important in life, peace of mind, happiness, and the confidence to know we can handle whatever life throws our way.
-Practice controlling your emotions by using your creative imagination.
-Just don’t fall into the Swampy trap and you won’t be disappointed, and neither will anybody else who knows you.
-Role Model…
+We are all going to go through fires in life our COVID-19’s so to speak.
+If we use our creative imagination to keep our mind positive and focus on the outcome we wish to achieve, when the smoke clears we’ll not only have kept the damage down to a minimum psychologically, we’ll have what’s most important, the confidence to handle whatever fires life throws our way.